Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

 ## Terraform Variable Definitons File
 In this example, there is a common variable defintions file [parameters.tfvars](./parameters.tfvars) that is shared across all deployments.
 Review each section and update the variable definitons file as needed.

-## Getting Started
-This section is organized using folders that match the steps outlined below.
-Make any necessary adjustments to the variables and settings within that folder to match the needs of your deployment.

 ## Prerequisites
 1. Clone this repo, install Azure CLI, install Terraform